MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bulk-create-locations.md

 3. Save and open the .csv file

 4. Add the location content and save the file

+    The .csv file should be saved as a CSV UTF-8 file, other file types and or encodings may cause import errors

 5. In the upper-right corner of the Locations section, click **Import**